fahimahammed/ReelStream/README.md

 # ReelStream

-ReelStream is a video streaming platform that allows users to upload, view, like/unlike, and get analytics on videos.
-It provides a modern backend architecture with microservices and utilizes several powerful tools like Postgres, Redis, Minio, and Prometheus for monitoring.
+ReelStream is a video streaming platform that enables users to upload, view, like/unlike videos, and access analytics.
+It is built using a microservices architecture and leverages technologies like `PostgreSQL`, `Redis`, `Minio`, `FFmpeg`, and `Prometheus` for monitoring.

 ---